joereyes0123/Journal-/day1.md

 ###Day 9
 Today we reviewed the constructors we created on day 8.
 Watching and hearing Allie breakdown each line help clear-up a ton of questions.
 At this point in class I find that Im having an easier time understanding what behind the code Im writing.

+###Day 11
+Today we tried to construct a random generator for a website.
+Im lost, so lost.
+I got the images to lead and generate but that as far as I got.